-"It is with heavy hearts we share the news that Bill Paxton has passed away due to complications from surgery," the statement said.
+"It is with heavy hearts we share the news that Bill Paxton has passed away due to complications from surgery

 "Bill began his career in Hollywood working on films in the art department and went on to have an illustrious career spanning four decades as a beloved and prolific actor and filmmaker. ...
 We ask to please respect the family's wish for privacy as they mourn the loss of their adored husband and father."

 Moments after news of Paxton's death broke, social media lit up

 "Devastated by the sudden loss of my close friend and one of the finest actors in the business, Bill Paxton," Lowe tweeted.